0x7FFFFFFFFFFFFFFF/sql-docs/docs/t-sql/statements/create-remote-table-as-select-parallel-data-warehouse.md

 #### SELECT <select_criteria>

- The query predicate that specifies which data will populate the new remote table.
+ The query predicate that specifies which data populate the new remote table.
 For information on the SELECT statement, see [SELECT (Transact-SQL)](../queries/select-transact-sql.md).

 ## Permissions